-Acute Kidney Injury in the Context of COVID-19 (Dr Sarah Grieve May 2020)
+Acute Kidney Injury (Dr Sarah Grieve May 2020)

 - AKI is a clinical and biochemical syndrome reflecting abrupt kidney dysfunction